Tailor your MSW degree to your passions and experience level

 - asset-oriented practice

-Through course work, field education, and supplementary programs, students learn theory and develop skills in community organizing, human services management, and planning and program development.
+Through coursework, field education, and supplementary programs, students learn theory and develop skills in community organizing, human services management, and planning and program development.
 Students and faculty work together to understand and develop ways to overcome racism and intersecting oppressions based on gender, class, sexual orientation, identity, ability, and other social factors.

-Clinical Practice majors may also choose to minor in Macro Practice.
+Students can select either a Clinical Practice or Macro Practice major.
+On-Campus Clinical Practice majors may also choose to minor in Macro Practice.